 5. Make it a Movie Night

-- Have a movie night.
+- Have a movie night!
 Invite everyone to curl up on their own sofa and watch a movie or binge a TV show after dinner.
 Use software like the Chrome extension Netflix Party, Amazon Prime’s Watch Party or the gaming platform Discord.
 Hulu also has a “watch party” feature for many shows.
 Chat and conversation features enable real-time commentary (and plenty of laughs).

 6. Play Games (Online!)

 - Get in the game.
 Games like Charades, Pictionary, Taboo, Chess and TableTopics are very adaptable to online play.
-Only one attendee needs to have the actual game on hand, and breakout rooms or muting allow strategic side conversations.
+Only one attendee needs to have the actual game on hand, and breakout rooms snd muting allow strategic side conversations.
 Try online games like QuizUp or Jackbox; some have participant limits, so guests can take turns.

 7. Watch Sports